helenmurugan/Future-Fuels/README.md

     * After deployment, the site was tested on a range of different devices - mobile phone, tablet, laptop and desktop.
     * The form has been tested and requires inputs in all fields.
         * The email address field will only accept an email address.
-        * The contact number field will only accept numbers of a minimum length of 11 digits.
+        * The contact number field will only accept numbers with a minimum of 11 digits.
         * The submit button works only when required fields have been filled.
         * The submit button works and links to a thanks.html page.
     * The 404 page appears when an incorrect URL is used.